The 3 Gili's (Air, Meno and Trawangan)

 The visibility is between 10 and 25 metres and here you find a large variety of soft and hard Corals.

-population is diverse with Sweetlips, Groupers, Snappers and lots of Damselfishes.
-Of course there are Sting Rays out here.
+Fish population is diverse with Sweetlips, Groupers, Snappers and lots of Damselfish.
+Of course there are Stingray's out here.

 Shallow Turbo - [7]

-This dive site lies along the East coast of the island and covers quite a large area.
-Start in shallow
+This dive site, located along the east coast of the island, covers quite a large area.

-The current varies between slight and moderate and visibility is around 15 metres.
+The current varies between slight and moderate and visibility is around 15 metres again depending on weather conditions.

-The sandy bottom has an assortment of hard Coral and soft Coral gardens.
-The overhangs
+The sandy bottom has an assortment of hard and soft Coral gardens, so enough to see while diving here.

 Deep Turbo - [8]

-This site has a series of reefs and channels that rise up from the sandy bottom at 35 metres to 18 metres.
+This site has a series of reefs and channels that rise up from the sandy bottom starting at 35 metres up to 18 metres.

 Meno Wall - [9]